Alaska Labor Laws Guide

 - Alcohol — only minors 16 years of age or older can work for employers that are licensed to sell alcohol.
 Youths aged 16 and 17 are required to have an approved work permit, and

-- Tobacco & pull-tabs — individuals under 19 are not allowed to sell tobacco products during their employment.
-When it comes to pull-tabs, individuals under 21 are not allowed to sell them.
+- Tobacco & pull-tabs — individuals under 19 aren’t allowed to sell tobacco products during their employment.
+When it comes to pull-tabs, individuals under 21 are prohibited from selling them.

 Since Alaska is an extremely specific example when it comes to child labor, we will meticulously cover the laws for different age groups.